Get ready to make a splash with this 3-day itinerary for a bachelorette party in Tulum including a packing list!

 HOW TO GET TO TULUM

 There are no direct flights to Tulum from the USA.
 To get to Tulum, you must fly into Cancun International Airport and you can either hire a private taxi, book a bus ticket, or rent a shuttle.
 But skip the headache and book with USA Transfers shuttle service!
 They are highly professional, albeit having a complicated meeting point (it’s right next to a margarita stand outside of Terminal 4). $32 per person is a roundtrip ride from Cancun to Tulum and the vans aer big enough to accommodate all baggage.
 Not only is their service fairly priced, but you get a full cooler of corona and you can also ask the driver to make stops for you, especially if you need a meal.
+Since Covid has changed travel regulations, here’s some updated information on travel to Mexico.

 COST: $32 USD round-trip.
 The payment can either be paid for in US dollars or Mexican pesos and you can pay for the full trip or split the payment for each one-way trip.